 - criteria for obtaining the most supporting data samples/events.

-All data samples/events that have been used for inference are filtered in accordance with the one or more requested features and other provided criteria in order to obtain the most supporting data samples/events to allow efficient ML entity re-training.
+All data samples/events that have been used for inference are filtered in accordance with the one or more requested features and other provided criteria in order to obtain the most supporting data samples/events to allow efficient ML model re-training.

 - MLDataSamplesResponse - this IOC represents the response indicating the data obtained according to the MLDataSamplesRequest.
 This IOC is created by the AI/ML MnS inference producer towards the MnS consumer and includes at least the requested minimum number of data samples/events or pointers to them that satisfy criteria specified in MLDataSamplesRequest.
 The response may further include additional information quantifying the supportiveness for each collected data sample/event.